 if one believes that a minimum wage is a good thing, then one also believes that of some kind of universal health insurance/provision.

-Thus, by and large, an individual’s beliefs do not contract each other, either in terms of their detailed implications or their broader associations.
-This goes beyond strict logical consistency and might be related to questions of identity.
-Thus, for example, most people do not have some right-wing beliefs and some left-wing ones but tend to be at some point on the left-right political spectrum in a recognisable manner.
+Thus, by and large, an individual’s beliefs, opinions and attitudes do not contract each other, either in terms of their detailed implications or their broader associations.
+This goes beyond strict logical consistency—such as beliefs about climate change determining environmental attitudes—but is more related to `emergent’ coherence, e.g. related to questions of identity.
+Thus, for example, most people do not have some right-wing beliefs and some left-wing ones but tend to be at some point on the left-right political spectrum in a recognisable manner, and beliefs, opinions and attitudes may all cohere with each other in non-obvious ways (DellaPosta et al., 2015).
 For this reason, we will use the broader term “coherence” rather than “consistency” here, but as we envisage it consistency is a particular and specific form of coherence.
+In the following, we will use the term belief more broadly to capture opinions, attitudes and beliefs together, although there might be differences in how coherence between these elements could be represented (discussed later).

 This need for coherence has been described as a universal motive and a psychological need (Festinger, 1957; Heider, 1946, 1958), or, to put it another way, people seek to increase their coherence (Thagard, 2000).
 Incoherence between cognitive elements, such as between two beliefs, creates a feeling of dissonance (Festinger, 1957), which has been described as a psychologically uncomfortable state that people tend to avoid or seek to alleviate using a variety of strategies (e.g., by changing their attitudes, Harmon-Jones & Harmon-Jones, 2007).

 These tendencies can be particularly powerful in conjunction with those associated with social identity.
 Our beliefs central to our identity are particularly resistant to change (because they are part of a whole system of such beliefs, all mutually coherent), so these tend to form the coherency context to less fixed beliefs.
 Hence, for modelling purposes, we try to divide people into groups that share the same relationships between beliefs, which we call their shared “cognitive model”.
+Individuals with a shared cognitive model do not need to agree on the beliefs; they just need to agree on the coherence of beliefs, such as what set of beliefs constitutes a conservative or a liberal.
 We derived these groups with distinct cognitive models empirically, as described in the following section.
 The aim is that all the intensities of belief of individuals in the same group are correlated in the same way.

 We also assume that individuals’ beliefs change in order to improve the internal coherence of these beliefs.
 In this research we focus on two processes for such change: social influence and self-reflection.
 Humans are inherently social animals, highly influenced by their social surroundings and so may accept the suggested beliefs of others that they interact with.
 This adds to the beliefs an agent has (or intensifies their degree of belief).
 At the same time, they possess the “distinctly human” capability to reflect upon their own beliefs in a process that favours discrepancy reduction (Bandura, 2001b) - this may result in the dropping of an existing belief (or reduces their degree of belief towards zero).